Killing of Richard Oland: Trial and conviction of Dennis Oland

 Justice Jack Walsh, the former prosecutor in the trial of Allan Legere, presided over Dennis Oland's trial.
 Walsh reviewed the admissibility of a number of evidence items submitted to the Crown by police prior to the murder trial.
 With about 5,000 prospective jurors being summoned from Saint John and Kings counties, 16 jurors were empanelled: 12 jurors with 4 alternates. becoming the largest jury pool in New Brunswick history, jury selection was held in the nearby hockey arena.
 The case was very highly publicised in the Saint John region, leading to some concerns over the Court's ability to conduct a fair trial.

 Beginning on September 16, 2015, the Dennis Oland trial was the longest in the province's history at 65 days in length.
 The Court excluded a number of items from evidence due to police improprieties, including dishonest applications for search warrants and unlawful search and seizure.

 Dennis Oland was convicted of second degree murder in December 2015 and sentenced to life in prison, with no possibility of parole for at least ten years.
 He was sent to the Atlantic Institution in Renous to begin his sentence.
 He spent ten months in the maximum security prison while his conviction was being appealed.

-Appeal and acquittal
+Appeal

 On October 24, 2016, the New Brunswick Court of Appeal overturned Dennis Oland's conviction on the basis that "the trial judge had erred in his instructions to jury on a 'key piece of the evidential puzzle' — whether Oland had 'lied' to police about what he was wearing the night they believe his multimillionaire father was killed", according to CBC News.
 The appeals panel ordered a new trial.
 Before a new trial was scheduled, the Crown attorneys said they would ask the Supreme Court of Canada for leave to appeal the ruling; the Defence said it might request a full acquittal from the same court.